Shannon Boyd: 2016

 In the pre-season, Boyd was named in the Raiders' Auckland Nines squad.
 On 8 May, Boyd started at prop for New South Wales Country against New South Wales City.
-During the season, Boyd was being recognised as being the one of the in-form props of the competition, showing some great performances up front to lead the Raiders to a 10-match winning streak towards the finals.
+During the season, Boyd was being recognised as being one of the in-form props of the competition, showing some great performances up front to lead the Raiders to a 10-match winning streak towards the finals.
 Boyd played in 26 matches and scored 2 tries for the Raiders.
 He was rewarded for his big season by being selected in the 24-man Australian Kangaroos squad for the Four Nations.
 On 15 October, Boyd made his international debut for Australia against New Zealand, where he started at prop in the 26-6 win at nib Stadium in Perth.
 Boyd played in 4 matches of the tournament including playing off the interchange bench in the Kangaroos 34-8 Final win against New Zealand at Anfield.